IntersectMBO/plutus/docs/raml/README.md

 Note that the problems of deciding time and heap usage are both undecidable in general, since both subsume the halting problem.
-In the case of time, we're asking not just whether a progam halts, but how long it takes to do so.
-To see that space usage is undecidable, take any program and insert operations which allocate heap space along every possible execution path: the heap usage will then be finite if and only if the program terminates, so even deciding whether heap alloction is finite is as hard as deciding termination.
+In the case of time, we're asking not just whether a program halts, but how long it takes to do so.
+To see that space usage is undecidable, take any program and insert operations which allocate heap space along every possible execution path: the heap usage will then be finite if and only if the program terminates, so even deciding whether heap allocation is finite is as hard as deciding termination.

 ### RAML